taijiweb/domcom/doc/api-reference.md

 ***********************************************************

 ### reactive function

+  The reactive function in domcom is lazy. invalidation should not trigger any real computation except changing valid state.

+  (UPDATE: the reactive function is implemented in domcom before, but now they have been published as npm packages: lazy-flow, lazy-flow-at and dc-watch-list, and imported to domcom).

   The reactive function is the key to domcom different from other frameworks.
 Everything that connecting to data in Domcom, including Dom properties, If, Case, Cond component's test field, Func component's func field, Each component's items field, etc, can be reactive functions.
 Reactive functions have invalidateCallbacks field, which contains a list of invalidate callbacks, also the invalidate and onInvalidate methods, onInvalidate is used to register invalidate callback，invalidate is used to emit the excuection of all registed callbacks by onInvalidate.